udzura/http-debug-utils/README.md

 ## Commands

 * `http-request-dumper.rb` : Catches all and dumps HTTP Request
-* `request-cloner.rb`      : Cloning HTTP requests to some backends
+* `http-request-cloner.rb`      : Cloning HTTP requests to some backends

 ## Contributing